AdarzhVarma/Jack_Personal_Assistant/README.md

 # Jack Personal Assistant

-Iris personal assistant is an interactive voice assistant which has the following functions:
+JAck personal assistant is an interactive voice assistant which has the following functions:

 FEATURES OF IRIS/NYX
 - Weather